 If appropriate, a doctor may recommend estrogen therapy for those with irregular bleeding during Depo-Provera therapy.

 Many of the studies exploring the use of estrogen therapy for this purpose focus on the use of transdermal estradiol patch specifically.
-This includes a clinical trial from 2011 in the American Journal of Obstetrics and Gynecology.
+This includes a clinical trial from 2011 in the

 A doctor may suggest other types of hormone therapy.
 Other studies recommend oral contraceptives.